 Programs are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 1361 Park Street, Clearwater , FL 33756; (727) 210-2350; www.caahep.org and graduates are eligible to take the certifying examination offered by the National Board of Certification for Surgical Technology and Surgical Assisting (NBSTSA).

 The primary program mission is to prepare competent entry-level surgical technologist in the cognitive (knowledge), psychomotor (skills), and affective (behavior), learning domains.
 This will be accomplished by providing sound educational opportunities, both didactic and clinical, that will enable individuals to perform as Certified Surgical Technologists in competent, entry-level practice.

-For course sequence and graduation requirements, see the academic plan and example schedule.
+For course sequence and graduation requirements, see the academic plan.
+See the program card.

 Commission on Accreditation of Allied Health Education Programs (CAAHEP), 1361 Park Street, Clearwater, Florida 33756, (727) 210-2350, www.caahep.org.